 If this is the second time, then your license can get suspended for life.

 If you commit any of the above offenses while transporting hazardous materials, for your first offense then you can lose your CDL for three years.
 So, you can understand how complicated it can get if you are a driver by profession.
-Do not delay in contacting a reputed Pittsburgh traffic ticket lawyer whenever you receive a ticket from the police.
+Do not delay in contacting a reputed traffic ticket lawyer in the Pittsburgh area whenever you receive a ticket from the police.

 You can lose your license for at least 60 days if two serious violations are committed in three years.
 And if the number is three, then you can lose your license for 120 days.Out of State

-If your license gets suspended in another state, then also your company, as well as others, can access the information using a common database known as the National Driving Register.
+If your license gets suspended as a professional driver in another state, then also your company, as well as others, can access the information using a common database known as the National Driving Register.
 If another state has suspended your license, then Pennsylvania would do the same.
 Your driving record would be affected even if the offenses are minor.Professional help from a Lawyer

-When you are alleged of a traffic violation, you need a dedicated and esteemed Pittsburgh traffic ticket lawyer, who will help you determine your course of action and would work hard for you.
+When you are alleged of a traffic violation, you need a dedicated and esteemed traffic ticket lawyer in Pittsburgh, who will help you determine your course of action and would work hard for you.

 For a free initial consultation with an experienced Pittsburgh lawyer from Logue law, contact us online or call 1-844-PITT-DUI or 412-389-0805.